 If you’re off touring abroad and you don’t have a puncture repair kit, not only will it ruin your day but it can turn into a logistical nightmare too.
 If you’re stuck on the hard shoulder staring at your flat rear tyre, you won’t need the best motorcycle puncture repair kit, you’ll just wish you had any puncture repair kit!

-Fortunately for most of us who go touring, we’re not heading to remote locations like the chap pictured above.
+Fortunately for most of us who go touring, we’re not heading to remote locations.
 If you are, then a puncture repair kit should be at the top of your packing list, closely followed by a tyre pressure gauge.

-Whether you’re in the wilderness or on the M3, a puncture can be safely repaired in under half-an-hour if you know what you’re doing, so it makes sense to carry a kit rather than chance your arm.
+Whether you’re in the wilderness or on the M42, a puncture can be safely repaired in under 20 minutes if you know what you’re doing.
+So it makes sense to carry a kit rather than chance your arm.

 There are plenty of options when it comes to puncture repair.
 In this guide, we’ve picked two great kits to keep you on the move.
 We’ve also highlighted a couple of good options for bikers on a budget, plus we discuss other areas that you might not have thought about when it comes to stopping a puncture from ruining your day.